 This post may contain affiliate links.
 Please read our disclosure policy.

 - Convenient.
-First, you can use frozen or canned vegetables to reduce prep time.
-Second, it all comes together on the stovetop; no oven is needed.
+Use frozen or canned vegetables to cut down the already minimal prep time!
+This tetrazzini recipe comes together on the stovetop, so unlike original tetrazzini recipes, no oven is needed.

-- Perfect for the holidays.
-Turkey tetrazzini is the best way to use up leftover turkey after Thanksgiving or Christmas.
+- Use up holiday leftovers.
+Turkey tetrazzini is the best way to use up leftover Christmas or Thanksgiving turkey.

-Turkey Tetrazzini is one of those cozy, old-school casseroles that turns leftover turkey into something everyone actually gets excited about.
-It’s made with pasta (usually spaghetti, but fettuccine, too), creamy sauce, mushrooms, and some recipes include plenty of cheese.
+Traditional baked turkey tetrazzini is a cozy, classic pasta casserole that turns leftover turkey into something everyone gets excited about.
+Like a spaghetti casserole, it’s made with long pasta (usually spaghetti, but fettuccine, too).
+Tetrazzini also includes cream sauce, mushrooms, and, in some recipes, plenty of cheese.
 Everything gets baked together until it’s hot and bubbly.
+This stovetop version is my quicker, one-pan version!

-- Olive oil – Feel free to use avocado or coconut oil.
+- Olive Oil – Feel free to use avocado or coconut oil if you’d like.

-- Yellow onion – White onion is a good swap.
+- Yellow Onion – White onion or shallot is a good swap.

-- Mushrooms – Creminis are my favorite.
-Canned mushrooms work too.
+- Mushrooms – Creminis are my favorite, but any kind goes.
+Canned mushrooms work here, too.

-- All-purpose flour – You can use cornstarch instead.
+- All-purpose Flour – You can use cornstarch instead.
+In this case, you’ll need about half the amount of cornstarch as flour.

 - Milk – Whole milk or 2% is great.

-- Frozen peas and carrots – They can be canned, just rinse and drain them well.
+- Frozen peas and carrots – They can be canned, just rinse and drain them well beforehand.

 - Make it spicy.
 Add cayenne pepper or red pepper flakes to taste for some heat.

 - Make it cheesy.
-Shred 1/4-1/2 cup parmesan cheese into the sauce or sprinkle it on top for some melty goodness.
+Shred ¼-½ cup of Parmesan cheese, Gruyère, or even cheddar cheese into the sauce or sprinkle it on top for some melty goodness.

 - Use short pasta.
 Fusilli, bow tie, and penne are great swaps for fettuccine.